sdkal-club/sdkal-club.github.io/content/posts/jack-mccullough/_index.md

 extra.intro = "I primarily keep and breed livebearing species with an emphasis on wild types."
 +++

 I primarily keep and breed livebearing species with an emphasis on wild types.
 I’m particularly interested in the preservation of livebearers in the family Poeciliidae (especially the genus Xiphophorus), and in the family Goodeidae.
+In addition to livebearers
+I keep killifish and other egg-laying species.

 ## Contact Information